lippings/dcase2020_task2_baseline/README.md

+# Tampere University Andvanced signal laboratory work based on DCASE 2020 task 2.

+Below is the original readme:

 # dcase2020_task2_baseline
 This is a baseline system for **DCASE 2020 Challenge Task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring"**.